 Cultural changes

 Making an enterprise-wide cloud transition is a daunting organizational challenge.
 Who will take responsibility for cloud assets?
 Who will ensure data is secure at rest on cloud services and in transit to remote workers or local offices?
-Who manages cloud updates and communicates with providers?
+Who will manage cloud updates and communicate with providers?

 Governance can also prove challenging.
-For instance, few executive-level decision-makers are familiar with the benefits of cloud computing.
-There may be resistance to wide-scale change.
-It's essential to bring in stakeholders as transition champions to make the process run smoothly.
+Few executive-level decision-makers are familiar with the benefits of cloud computing, and there may be resistance to wide-scale change.
+To make the process run smoothly, bringing in stakeholders as transition champions is essential.

 User experience

 Cloud migrations set out to simplify workloads and enhance productivity.
-But infrastructure changes can often disrupt working practices.
+However, infrastructure changes can often disrupt working practices.
 For example, document formats may need to change.
 Ways of transferring code between development teams may shift.
 Transition strategies must include changes to workloads.
-And planners should constantly test to ensure a high-quality user experience.
+Planners should constantly test to ensure a high-quality user experience.

 Every organization transitioning to the cloud needs a cloud migration strategy.
 A cloud migration strategy is a plan that describes how to move on-premises data and apps to cloud environments.
 It sets out the methods needed to make a successful migration.

 Without a solid strategy, it's easy to neglect core challenges.
 A poor strategy can result in security weaknesses and extra work to make cloud systems functional.
-So it's a good idea to choose the correct strategic option when making the change.
-Here are the main migration strategies:
+So, choosing the correct strategic option when making the change is a good idea.
+Here are the main migration strategies.

 Rehosting is also known as lift-and-shift.
-This cloud migration strategy takes existing applications and assets, and moves them onto infrastructure-as-a-service (IaaS) platforms.
-Applications do not necessarily change.
-The basic infrastructure underlying apps shifts instead.
+This cloud migration strategy moves existing applications and assets onto infrastructure-as-a-service (IaaS) platforms.
+Applications do not necessarily change; instead, the basic infrastructure underlying apps shifts.
 Companies can take advantage of cloud benefits while keeping familiar tools.

-The lift and shift approach is user-friendly and ensures strong continuity between old and new systems.
-It consumes little time, and the costs are low.
-And it suits situations where code modification is difficult or impractical.
+The lift-and-shift approach is user-friendly and ensures strong continuity between old and new systems.
+It consumes little time and is low-cost.
+It also suits situations where code modification is difficult or impractical.

 Refactoring or re-platforming represents a middle ground between rehosting and rebuilding apps.
 It blends flexibility with convenience.
 However, it will not be ideal for fully customized cloud migrations or rapid migrations of relatively simple tasks.

-Sometimes apps need wholesale changes to make them fit for cloud environments.
+Sometimes, apps need wholesale changes to adapt to cloud environments.
 This cloud migration strategy is known as rebuilding or revision.
 Developers completely rebuild apps for use on the public cloud.

 The need for dramatic code changes makes thorough testing essential.
 The overheads are high, but the benefits of rebuilding can be significant.
 Rebuilt apps are usually more resource efficient.
 They are more flexible when interacting with cloud platforms.
 And they require less long-term maintenance and revision, potentially lowering long-term costs.